gardener/machine-controller-manager/docs/faq.md

 - Verify if the machine is actually created in the cloud.
 User can use the `Machine.Spec.ProviderId` to query the machine in cloud.
 - A Kubernetes node is generally bootstrapped with the cloud-config.
 Please verify, if `MachineDeployment` is pointing the correct `MachineClass`, and `MachineClass` is pointing to the correct `Secret`.
 The secret object contains the actual cloud-config in `base64` format which will be used to boot the machine.
 - User must also check the logs of the MCM pod to understand any broken logical flow of reconciliation.

+### My machine failed to register within the MachineCreationTimeout, what can I expect?

+When a machine's backing node does not register with the cluster within the effective `MachineCreationTimeout`, the machine is declared `Failed`.
+If the machine is eligible for preservation, it is intentionally retained instead of being terminated and replaced:

+- **Auto-preservation of failed machines.** If the owning `MachineDeployment` has `autoPreserveFailedMachineMax` configured and that limit has not been breached, such a `Failed` machine is **auto-preserved** (annotated with `node.machine.sapcloud.io/preserve: auto-preserved`) instead of being terminated and replaced.

+- **The machine is not re-created while preserved.** A preserved machine that failed during creation is not re-created by the `MachineSet` controller.
+The operator is expected to inspect and recover it (or explicitly stop preservation) before the effective `machinePreserveTimeout` elapses.

+- The backing VM of a preserved machine (PreserveExpiryTime set) is not treated as an orphaned resource and is therefore not deleted while preservation is in effect.
+As a result, even if a machine transitions to Failed before its providerID has been persisted to the machine spec, its backing VM will not be deleted as long as the machine is preserved.

+> Note: The bootstrap token for a machine is valid only for the `MachineCreationTimeout`.
+If a node fails to register within that window and the machine is preserved, its bootstrap token will already have expired.
+Because the token cannot be renewed automatically, the node **cannot** join the cluster on its own and the machine **cannot** recover to `Running` by itself.
+The preserved machine and its backing VM are retained solely for operator inspection, not for the node to eventually join.

 ### My rolling update is stuck, why?